Big Island of Hawaii Visitor Guide

 Hiking on the Big Island of Hawaii

 The Big Island features a variety of hikes offering something for any experience level.
-Whether you want to wander through the rain forest, walk across a volcano, or even stroll along an empty tropical beach, there’s something for you and the diversities are endless.
+Whether you want to wander through the rain forest, walk across a volcano, or even stroll along an empty tropical beach, there's something for you.

 Depending on where you plan to hike, hiking sandals or light trail shoes will work fine for most of the trails.
-If you do plan on visiting the volcanoes, we suggest tougher shoes that can stand the sometimes-jagged lava rock and muddy conditions.
-If you forgot to pack these essentials, you can find temporary options and most of the shops and possibly even Costco.
+If you do plan on visiting the volcanoes, we suggest more durable shoes that can stand the sometimes-jagged lava rock and muddy conditions.
+If you forgot to pack these essentials, you can find temporary options at most of the shops and possibly even Costco.

 The best hiking on the Big Island is found in and around Hawaii Volcanoes National Park.
-Here you will find hikes for all abilities, including a Birdpark, Devastation Trail (to see how the lava effects the foliage) and the Pu’u Loa Petroglyph Trail.
+You will find hikes for all abilities, including a Birdpark, Devastation Trail (to see how the lava affects the foliage), and the Pu'u Loa Petroglyph Trail.

-For a detailed list of current hikes on the Big Island, check out Big Island Hikes, which includes the most up to date hiking trails and an interactive map.
+For a detailed list of current hikes on the Big Island, check out Big Island Hikes, which includes the most up-to-date list of hiking trails and an interactive map.
 You can also consult with your Exotic Estates Villa Specialist to ensure you are properly prepared for your adventure.

 Big Island Vacation Rentals